Flagstaff Bicycle Accident Lawyers

 - Use the bicycle lane as much as possible when you are traveling.
 It's tempting to ride out into traffic to give yourself a little more space, but you should ride in the bike lane whenever one is present.
 The bicycle lane is there for your protection and to give you the right of way throughout as much of your travels as possible.
 Don't forget that it's there.

 - Never swerve out into traffic.
 Always signal.
 Even if there is something in the shoulder of the road or in the bike lane, you should always signal before moving into traffic.
 If you find that there is a barrier in your way, you should be sure to slow down and wait until it is safe to go around it.

-Call Flagstaff personal injury attorneys Alexis and Mark Breyer at (602) 267-1280 today for a no-cost assessment of your bicycle accident case.
-Rest assured we have handled many bike cases, including wrongful death and serious injuries.
+Call Flagstaff personal injury attorneys Alexis and Mark Breyer at (602) 457-6222 today for a no-cost assessment of your bicycle accident case.
+Rest assured, we have successfully handled many bike cases, including numerous which have resulted in serious injuries.
 We are here to help you.